mdurc/mylang-compiler/README.md

-**Statically-typed, compiled language targeting x86-64.
+**Statically-typed, compiled language targeting x86-64 and AArch64.
 Compiles to a standalone Mach-O or ELF binary.**

-This compiler is a complete rewrite of a previous attempt, designed from the ground up to prioritize a well-designed and easily extenisible architecture.
+This compiler is a complete rewrite of a previous attempt, designed from the ground up to prioritize a well-designed and easily extensible architecture.

 - [Syntax](docs/syntax.md)
     - [Grammar](docs/grammar.txt)
     - The best place to see how the language works is in [sample_code/](sample_code/).
 This is where most testing, debugging, and experimenting occurs.
 - **Standard library** [stdlib/](stdlib/): provides a collection of data structures and utilities that demonstrate some capabilities of the language.
-Because the language compiles to freestanding x86-64 binaries, the standard library minimizes reliance on standard C runtimes, favoring direct XNU kernel syscalls.
+The language compiles to freestanding x86-64 and AArch64 binaries, favoring direct XNU/Linux kernel syscalls.
 See [stdlib/usage-stdlib.sn](stdlib/usage-stdlib.sn) that shows how each module can be used.
 - [Compiler Architecture](docs/architecture.md)
 - [Testing](docs/testing.md)

 ### Motives
 Purely written as an exercise and to learn from the experiences I've gained since I last attempted a compiler.
-Goal is to eventaully be designed well enough to self-host without too much difficulty.
+Goal is to eventually be designed well enough to self-host without too much difficulty.

 **Primary focus in development:**
-- Well-deisgned error handling systems within each module and a corresponding logger system for LSP support
+- Well-designed error handling systems within each module and a corresponding logger system to integrate LSP support.
+- Cleanly supporting multiple target ISAs natively (x86_64 and AArch64).
 - Being able to print the state of the various modules within the compilation process (for testing and debugging).
 - Minimize the amount of dependencies used.

 ### OS Support & Dependencies & Building
 I am developing on an Apple M1 (14.8.3).
-The compiler has been tested to work on **macOS (Darwin)** and **Linux (x86_64)**.
+The compiler has been tested to work natively on **macOS (Darwin)** and **Linux (x86_64 & AArch64)**.

 **MacOS (Apple Silicon) Toolchain**
 1. Requires `clang++` (C++20), `make`, `nasm`, native macOS `ld`